 Focused on information assurance education, the CyberCorps® Scholarship for Service (SFS) program gives students scholarship funds in exchange for service in the federal government for a period equivalent to the length of their scholarship, typically two years.
 As a result of the SFS program, federal agencies are able to select from a highly qualified pool of student applicants for internships and permanent positions.

-The SFS program is offered by the National Science Foundation (NSF) and co-sponsored by the Department of Homeland Security (DHS).
+The SFS program is funded by the National Science Foundation (NSF) and co-sponsored by the Department of Homeland Security (DHS).

 The INI's M.S. in Information Security (MSIS) program meets the SFS criteria: Admissions for MSIS.